carbon-language/carbon-lang/llvm/docs/CodeGenerator.rst

 * a magic number: "REMARKS\0"
 * the version number: a little-endian uint64_t
+* the string table:
+  * the total size of the string table (the size itself excluded): little-endian uint64_t
+  * a list of null-terminated strings
 * the absolute file path to the serialized remark diagnostics: a null-terminated string.